 World Fisheries Congress 2021 is one of the largest gathering of research, industry and management sectors to discuss the latest advances in fisheries world-wide.

-Call for abstracts has closed.
+Abstract submission has now closed.
 Previously submitted abstracts will remain valid at a later date to be announced, abstracts will be able to be updated, confirmed or withdrawn.
+Read more.

 Early Career Scientist support for WFC2021